Masmiseim36/nxpSDK/boards/evkmimxrt1010/azure_rtos_examples/usbx_device_mass_storage/readme.txt

 USBX device mass storage example

 Then, connect a USB cable between PC and USB device port of the board.
+The serial port will output:

+USB MSD device activate

 PC will detect a u-disk and can format it.
 After format is completed, the PC will display a removable disk and it can be used as a normal u-disk.

 Please note that the USBX Device Mass Storage example use RAM disk as storage media, data will lost after board is reset.